 Premise of Value or Assumed Use describes the circumstances of how an asset or liability is used.
 Different bases of value may require a particular premise of value or allow the consideration of multiple Premises of Value.
 Some common Premises of Value are:

-Highest and best use
+Highest and best use (HABU)

 Current use/existing use